Bloodywood: Rakshak and Nu Delhi

 In 2021, Bloodywood was named one of the "12 new metal bands to watch in 2022" by the heavy metal and rock music magazine Metal Hammer.
 They were also nominated for the Breakthrough Asian Band title at the 2021 Global Metal Apocalypse awards, finishing second.
 Bloodywood's debut studio album, titled Rakshak, and was released on 18 February 2022.
 Lyrically, it tackles social and political topics, such as the track "Dana-Dan", which discusses rape and sexual assault.

 On 18 October 2024, it was announced that the band had signed with Fearless Records.
 This was followed by the release of the new single "Nu Delhi" and the confirmation of a 2025 European tour.
 On 6 December, Bloodywood issued the single "Bekhauf", which featured the Japanese kawaii metal band Babymetal.
 Bloodywood released their second studio album, Nu Delhi, on 21 March 2025.
 In July, Bloodywood was featured in Babymetal's single "Kon!
 Kon!", from the album Metal Forth.

+In 2026, Bloodywood launched their System of a Brown tour across the United States, which featured support from Ladrones, the Pretty Wild, and Ankor.